How to Check the Health of Your Active Directory

 6. Check Domain Controller Health with DCDiag

-The DCDiag tool is a comprehensive diagnostic utility that checks the overall health of your domain controllers.
-It performs tests on the key components of AD, including DNS, replication, and more.
+The DCDiag tool is a full diagnostic tool that checks the overall health of your domain controllers.
+It tests AD’s key components including DNS, replication and more.

-To run a complete test of a domain controller, execute:
+To run a full test on a domain controller:

 dcdiag

-This will run several health checks and output the results, pointing out any issues with a specific domain controller.
+This will run several tests and output the results and point out any issues with a specific domain controller.

 Key things to look for:

-- Failing tests or errors in any of the checks.
+• Failing tests or errors in any of the tests.

-- Warnings that indicate potential issues, such as replication problems or DNS misconfigurations.
+• Warnings that indicate potential issues like replication problems or DNS misconfigurations.

 7. Check SYSVOL and Group Policy Replication

-The SYSVOL folder contains important files related to Group Policy, scripts, and other domain-wide configuration settings.
-If replication fails between domain controllers, Group Policy might not be applied correctly.
+The SYSVOL folder contains important files for Group Policy, scripts and other domain wide settings.
+If replication fails between domain controllers Group Policy won’t be applied correctly.

 Tools to Check SYSVOL Health:

-Net Share: Run the following command on each domain controller to ensure that SYSVOL is shared:
+Net Share: Run the following command on each domain controller to ensure SYSVOL is shared:

 net share

-DFSR (Distributed File System Replication): Check the health of SYSVOL replication by using DFSR diagnostics:
+DFSR (Distributed File System Replication): Check SYSVOL replication health with DFSR diagnostics:

 dfsrdiag pollad